-In this section, we describe the secondary data that we collected to test the hypotheses.
-We also present the construction of the variables, such as CSR, corporate abilities, customer satisfaction, and market value.
-In Table 1, we report the variables, their definitions, and data sources.
+In this section, we describe the secondary data that were collected to test the hypotheses.
+We also present the construction of the variables such as CSR, corporate abilities, customer satisfaction, and market value.
+Table 1 reports the variables, their definitions, and data sources.
 We collected data for the publicly traded Fortune 500 companies from multiple archival sources: COMPUSTAT, Fortune America's Most Admired Corporations (FAMA), the American Customer Satisfaction Index (ACSI), Competitive Media Reporting (CMR), and Center for Research in Security Prices (CRSP).